OP-TED/ted-rdf-docs/notebooks/cpv-and-notices.md

 Primary Purpose of CPVs:

-- Standardize how contracting authorities describe the subject of procurement contracts.
+- Standardise how contracting authorities describe the subject of procurement contracts.
-- Enable precise categorization of goods, services, or works involved in a contract using CPV codes.
+- Enable precise categorisation of goods, services, or works involved in a contract using CPV codes.
 - Facilitate efficient communication and understanding across diverse procurement processes.

 ### Notices